 In the Gospel of Matthew, Chapter 15, verses 21-28, we read of the faith of the Canaanite woman.
 She begs Jesus to deliver her daughter from an evil spirit and the suffering it is causing her.
 Jesus explains that He came for the sake of “the lost sheep of Israel.”
-That seems rather harsh and also not the whole truth as Jesus helps more than one person who is not from the House of Israel.
-I think it’s more to do with His foreknowledge that she’s a woman who is clever, has her wits about her, and is obviously a woman of great faith in Jesus’ power to defeat evil.
+That seems rather harsh and also not the whole story as Jesus helps more than one person who is not from the House of Israel.
+I think his reply has more to do with His foreknowledge that she’s a woman who is clever, has her wits about her, and that she is obviously a woman of great faith in Jesus’ power to defeat evil.

 “Even the dogs eat the crumbs that fall from their master’s table.”

-Then Jesus says her faith is great and immediately her daughter is healed and delivered from evil.
+Then Jesus says her faith is great and immediately her daughter is healed, delivered from evil.
 We need to be more like this woman.
-I know many of us would do anything we could to save our children from physical or spiritual harm.
+I know many of us would do anything we could to save our own children from physical or spiritual harm.
 No matter how scared we were, we’d find the courage that comes stems from our love to try to save our children.
-But how often are we this feisty, this determined, this unrelenting in prayer for the things we know God wants to give us?
+But how often are we this feisty, this determined, this unrelenting in prayer for the things we know God wants to give us all?
 Not just for our children’s sake, but for the sake of people we don’t even know who are suffering or who need deliverance?

 Let’s be like that woman!
 And not just with regard to our prayer life.
 We also need to consider our daily words and our actions.
 Are we obvious signs that the Kingdom of God is within and among us?
 Do our actions glorify God and advance His Kingdom?
 I’m ashamed to say that too often mine do not.

 We, the Body of Christ, must become those feisty, tenacious, loving people (like the Canaanite woman), who refuse to allow those in most need of spiritual and physical protection to be left unaided, unconsidered, ignored, abandoned.